AlbinTouma/albinswiki/russias_illicit_networks.md

 ## Case Study Moldova

 Russia's strategy includes many of these diverse tactics.
 Russia uses state companies to cultivate network of Moldovan politicians and reorient the country toward Moscow (Belton 2022).
 Tactics include distributing cash, crypto, channeling money through foundations and business associations.

 # Defence Procurement Networks

-Illicit finance has alwys played a role in procuring military technology.
+Illicit finance has always played a role in procuring military technology.
 An anonymous security source told journalists that Russia flew 140 million USD in cash to Iran to purchse Iranian military drones (Haynes, 2023).
 Similar cash and barter deals appear to have been used in arms deals with North Korea.
 In 2023, US sanctioned an individual fro brokering financial and barter deals, including supplying commercial aircraft, raw materials, and commodities to fund arms exports to Russia from North Korea (US Treasury, 2023, March 30).